UPPS 01.03.05 - Administrative Surveys

 GENERAL RECOMMENDATIONS FOR ADMINISTRATIVE SURVEY REVIEW

-The University Survey Committee (USC) will review, approve, and prioritize administrative surveys in support of the university strategic plan and accreditation requirements; encourage collaboration, data sharing and communication of administrative survey findings whenever possible; and assess effectiveness of completed administrative surveys.
+The University Survey Committee (USC) reviews, approves, and prioritizes administrative surveys in support of the university plan and accreditation requirements; encourages collaboration, data sharing and communication of administrative survey findings whenever possible; and assesses effectiveness of completed administrative surveys.
 The USC will be chaired by a representative from the Office of Institutional Research, with members to include a representative appointed by the vice president of each administrative division and a faculty representative appointed by the Faculty Senate.
 Additional staff from the Office of Institutional Research, each division, and the Faculty Senate may serve as ex officio members.

-The Office of Institutional Research will oversee administration of approved surveys in order to maximize the efficient use of university resources and achieve the best possible response rates.
+The Office of Institutional Research oversees administration of approved surveys in order to maximize the efficient use of university resources and achieve the best possible response rates.

 ADMINISTRATIVE SURVEY APPROVAL PROCESS